Cambodian building collapse: PM takes charge of rescue mission | DW | 23.06.2019

 Half the site cleared

-Provincial authorities said as of Sunday afternoon, half the debris at the site had been cleared.
+Provincial authorities said that, as of Sunday afternoon, half the debris at the site had been cleared.

-It wasn't immediately clear what caused the collapse, but Hun Sen claimed that negligence was to blame.
+It wasn't immediately clear what caused the collapse, but Hun Sen said negligence was to blame.

 Authorities said they had detained four Chinese nationals involved in the construction.